 Sustainable solutions from raw material source throughout the product lifecycle

-Saint-Gobain PAM is wholeheartedly committed to designing water transport solutions based on the principles of sustainable development.
+We are wholeheartedly committed to design PAM water transport solutions based on the principles of sustainable development.
 The company offers products that meet current needs, while also taking long-term issues into account.
 This priority is present at each stage of the lifecycle of its various pipe, fitting, joint, accessory, and municipal casting products.

 Design and manufacture stage

-The production process in Saint-Gobain PAM's factories uses cast iron made from both iron ore and recycled scrap metal, wich allows the recovery of 80% of waste.
+The production process in factories producing PAM pipes uses cast iron made from both iron ore and recycled scrap metal, wich allows the recovery of 80% of waste.
 The aim is to achieve zero non-recycled waste and the key driver is sustainability the effective life span of ductile cast iron pipes is approximately 100 years.

 Transport and installation stage

-Saint-Gobain PAM makes strategic choices regarding product delivery so that the impact of transport on the environment is limited.
+The major aim is to make strategic choices regarding PAM product delivery so that the impact of transport on the environment is limited.
 CO2 emissions are reduced at every step due to the:

 - Use of clean transport, by water or rail, both locally and internationally;